VivekReddy10-08-2004/Study_Buddy_hub/Project phase 2/Readme.md

   - Summarize steps taken for data cleaning and transformation
   - Include source websites, methods used, and sample outputs
-  - Upload document to repository for documentation and review
+  - Upload document to repository for documentation and review Tasks due for 11/04/2025 - VivekReddy10-08-2004 - Vivek Reddy Bhimavarapu All SQL for the Quizzes & Flashcards section.
+  - Define the schema for a Quizzes & Flashcards app.
+  - Creates tables
+  - Adds relationships via foreign keys.

+  Tasks due for 11/09/2025 - VivekReddy10-08-2004 - Vivek Reddy Bhimavarapu
+  - Inserting scraped data into the tables.
+  - Query optimization analysis of Quizzes & Flashcards section.